maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 This is where typeclasses shine.
 You can derive typeclasse instances for complex types from simpler ones.

 To automate this process we will need a tool that provides us with that label and type information.
-This is where the scala 3 trait `Mirror` comes into place:
+This is where the Scala 3 trait `Mirror` comes into place:

 ```scala
 sealed trait Mirror {